wedeling/FabUQCampaign/Tutorial_ocean.md

     collater = uq.collate.AggregateSamples()
 ```
-3. (continued) `HOME` is the absolute path to the script file.
+`HOME` is the absolute path to the script file.
 The app is then added to the EasyVVUQ campaign object via
  ```python
      my_campaign.add_app(name="sc",
                         params=params,